 The government will be covering 100% of the relevant National Minimum Wage for 25 hours a week for each young person, plus associated employer National Insurance contributions and employer minimum automatic enrolment contributions.

-Businesses taking part in the scheme will also be receiving £1,500 per job placement for setup costs, support and training.
+Businesses taking part in the scheme will also be receiving £1,500 per job placement for setup costs.